Earth Activist Training (Full PDC)

 - Bioremediation

-- Garden and farm design and planning
+- Garden design and planning

 What Can I Do After This Course?

-- Embark on new farming practices
+- Embark on new food growing practices

 - Manage a school or community garden